nkosi-tauro/task-manager/README.md

 # Test the project Endpoints
 $ See Postman Section below

-# The server will initialize on the <http://localhost:3000>
+# The server will initialize on <http://localhost:3000>
 ```

 ### Postman